mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/networking/SDN/calico/index.md

-### Calico Networking (Universal Container Runtime)
+### Calico universal container runtime networking

-To use Calico networking containers, you only have to specify the network name as `calico`.
+To use Calico networking containers, specify the network name as `calico`.

 The following marathon app definition example will launch a container using the _Mesos UCR engine_ and plug it to the `calico` network: